-If you are selling handmade product that people won’t be able to purchase anywhere else, then Etsy is a perfect place to start your side hustle.
+If you sell handmade products that people won’t be able to purchase anywhere else, then Etsy is a perfect place to start your side hustle.

-Some people have even made 5-6 figures from their Etsy accounts and show no signs of stopping.
+Some people have even made 5 to 6 figures from their Etsy accounts and show no signs of stopping.

-As long as you have a good product and even better value for your work, then there’s no reason why you can’t succeed on Etsy.
+If you have a good product and even better value for your work, then there’s no reason you can’t succeed on Etsy.

 Value is the most important thing, and everything you give to your clients should be handcrafted and made with care.

-If you are just going to turn out cookie-cutter items and focus on the amount of money you can make, you should go to Amazon or another storefront.
+If you turn out cookie-cutter items and focus on how much money you can make, you should go to Amazon or another storefront.
 Etsy will only work for you if you provide a unique value to your customers.

-After all, if something is uniquely done for one person, other people are going to want unique things done for them too.
-This is how you create a profitable Etsy store where people keep coming back.
+After all, if something is uniquely done for one person, others will want unique things done for them too.
+This is how you create a profitable Etsy store where people keep returning.

-If you can make your customers happy and connect them with high-quality products, of course, they will be coming back to see your work.
+If you can make your customers happy and connect them with high-quality products, they will return to see your work.

-Those 1,000 fans will buy everything you put out because they know the value, and that’s what makes up the majority of your income.
+Those 1,000 fans will buy everything you put out because they know the value, and that’s what makes up most of your income.

-It might not seem like a lot, but once you get those 1,000 dedicated fans, you will be swimming in orders and in money as well.
+It might not seem like a lot, but once you get those 1,000 dedicated fans, you will also be swimming in orders and money.